Scientific deep-dive

 Stopping GLP-1s Before Surgery: ASA Aspiration Guidance

 The American Society of Anesthesiologists issued specific GLP-1 hold guidance in 2023 and updated it in 2024 because of aspiration cases under anesthesia.
-This is the patient-facing version: when to hold, when not to, what to tell your surgeon and anesthesia team, and what the actual evidence behind the guidance is.
+This is the patient-facing version: when to hold, when not to, what to tell your surgeon and anesthesia team, and what the actual evidence — including the 2025 Elkin meta-analysis — shows.

 GLP-1 receptor agonists slow gastric emptying — that's part of how they produce the satiety that drives weight loss.
 The same mechanism also means your stomach can still contain food and liquid eight hours after your last meal, even when you've followed standard pre-procedure fasting instructions.
 Under general anesthesia or deep sedation, residual stomach contents can be regurgitated and aspirated into the lungs, which is one of the most serious complications in anesthesia.
 Because of this, the American Society of Anesthesiologists (ASA) issued formal preoperative GLP-1 hold guidance in June 2023[1] and joined a five-society multidisciplinary update in October 2024[2].
 This article is the patient-facing version of those documents.